Axotopia/revitmcp/readme.md

 ### 2. `/audit` (Deterministic Mode)
 * **Purpose:** Runs strict, deterministic Python logic for specific compliance checks (e.g., Septic setbacks, Energy code compliance) bypassing LLM math errors, using the LLM only for final narrative summaries.

 ---

+## 🧠 AnythingLLM Integration

+To connect the Axoworks Engine and the Autodesk Revit MCP Server to your AnythingLLM desktop application, follow these steps:

+### 1. Configure Agent Skills (Custom Tools)
+We provide pre-configured custom skills in the `anythingllm` folder of this repository (`axo-revit-chat` and `axo-revit-audit`).
+* Navigate to your AnythingLLM plugin folder: `%APPDATA%\anythingllm-desktop\storage\plugins\agent-skills` (e.g., `C:\Users\<YourUsername>\AppData\Roaming\anythingllm-desktop\storage\plugins\agent-skills`).
+* Copy the skill folders from the `anythingllm` directory of this repo into that `agent-skills` folder.
+* Restart AnythingLLM, and toggle these skills **ON** in your Workspace Settings.

+### 2. Configure Native MCP Server
+AnythingLLM can also connect directly to the Autodesk Revit server.
+* Navigate to `%APPDATA%\anythingllm-desktop\storage\plugins`.
+* Copy the `anythingllm_mcp_servers.json` file from this repo's `anythingllm/mcp` folder into that directory.
+* **Verify Path:** Ensure the path in that JSON file exactly matches where the Revit MCP Server is installed on your machine (Default: `C:\Program Files\Autodesk\Revit 2027 MCP Server Read-Tools Technical Preview\Autodesk.RevitMcpServer.Stdio.exe`).

+### 3. LLM Hardware Recommendations (VRAM)
+Processing architectural models requires significant memory.
+* **16GB VRAM (Most Users):** We recommend using a highly efficient local model via Ollama (e.g., `qwen2.5-coder:7b` or `qwen3:14b`).
+Using a massive 35B parameter model on a 16GB GPU will cause severe **LLM thrashing** (offloading to slower system RAM), bringing your chat speed to a halt.
+* **API-Based LLMs:** If your local hardware is insufficient, we highly recommend configuring your AnythingLLM workspace to use an API-based model (like OpenAI GPT-4o, Anthropic Claude 3.5 Sonnet, or DeepSeek API) to handle the complex reasoning, while relying on the local backend purely for secure data extraction.

+---